Dog Walker Resources

 * be willing to give your name, address, and contact information

-A good place to start is at the Snohomish Visitor’s Center (look for the SVC) located at the corner of First Street and Avenue D. There are city maps and walking tour brochures available in the racks.
-Dogs, on leash, are welcome on all city tours.
+Dogs on a leash are welcome on all city streets.
 Many of the City’s restaurants offer outdoor seating; well-behaved dogs are generally welcome in these areas.
 As always, please ask.

 * Water Fountains are available in most City parks, as well as on First Street; and Centennial Trail at the north side of Sixth Street